DataDog/documentation/content/en/real_user_monitoring/guide/browser-sdk-upgrade.md

 ## Overview

-Follow this guide to migrate between major versions of the RUM and Logs Browser SDKs.
+Follow this guide to migrate between major versions of the Browser RUM and Logs Browser SDKs.

 ## From v4 to v5

-Browser RUM and Browser Logs SDKs v5 are available as of tk.
-We've introduced new configurations and privacy defaults for Session Replay, added the automatic collection of frustration signals, updated our performance metrics, updated our SDK parameters and APIs, and more.
+V5 introduces the following changes, including, but not limited to:

+- New configurations and privacy defaults for Session Replay
+- Added the automatic collection of frustration signals
+- Updated our performance metrics
+- Updated our SDK parameters and APIs

 Take notice of the below breaking changes as you upgrade your SDK.
 Changes are grouped by area of impact.